princeton-nlp/SWE-agent/docs/usage/hello_world.md

 5. **Submission**: The LM calls `submit` and we extract the patch (i.e., the changes to the source code that solve the problem).

 The complete details of the run are saved as a "trajectory" file (more about them [here](trajectories.md)).
 They can also be turned into new [demonstrations](../config/demonstrations.md) together with other log and output files.

+Wetted your appetite?
+Head over to the [command line basics tutorial](cl_tutorial.md) to learn more about the options.